rdfostrich/article-swj2020-cobra/content/solution.md

 #### Delta Materialization

-Delta Materialization (DM) allows differences between to given versions to be retrieved.
+Delta Materialization (DM) allows differences between two given versions to be retrieved.
 [OSTRICH distinguishes two cases for this](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization);
-either the start version to a snapshot, or to a delta.
+either the start version is a snapshot or a delta, where the end version will always be a delta.
-If the start (or end) version is a snapshot, then the result is simply a query within the delta of the end version.
+If the start (or end) version is a snapshot, then the result is simply a query within the aggregated delta of the end version.
 Otherwise, the addition and deletion indexes for the two delta versions are iterated in a sort-merge join-like operation, and only emits the triples that have a different addition/deletion flag for the two versions.